alessioricciardi/alessioricciardi/README.md

 ## Hello, my name is Alessio 👋

-🎓 I'm a student of Informatics and Econometrics at the University of Gdańsk, Poland

-🛠️ Currently developing a website for PLAIS – Polish Chapter of the Association for Information Systems using Vue.js, Nuxt, and .NET

-📚 I'm deepening my skills in backend development, API design using .NET and related technologies, as well as frontend development with Vue.js.

-🤖 I'm also interested in artificial intelligence and its impact on software development
+🎓 Informatics & Econometrics student at the University of Gdańsk 🛠️ Built and maintain the official PLAIS website (plais.ug.edu.pl) using Vue.js, Nuxt, and .NET 📚 Focused on backend development, API design in .NET, and modern frontend development with Vue.js